The Differences in Wool

 After significant testing, it was determined to put in 20% wool and commit to the wool being inside the product.

 Wool takes to the dyes differently than acrylic.
 It can be deeper tones and really give a rich look to the fibre.
-It also increased the thicknesses to yarn strands.
+It also increased the thicknesses of yarn strands.
 Giving thicker volume.

 Why Do Some Wool Felt and Others Don’t?